alx003/us-company-sec-dataset/README.md

 ProductOrServiceAxis=BoeingMd11FAircraftMember
 ```

-This does not mean the workbook is pulling Boeing company data.
-It means FedEx tagged one of its own filing facts with a product/service member related to Boeing MD-11F aircraft.
+This means FedEx tagged one of its own filing facts with a product/service member related to Boeing MD-11F aircraft.

 The workbook keeps these dimension fields in:

 - `Dimensions`
 - `Segment / Geography Member`

-That way the number can be filtered, audited, and traced back to the original SEC filing.

 ## Troubleshooting